 by Theresa Bradley-Banta

-Do you feel as though you have to invest your own money in a real estate deal to ask your friends and family to chip in as investors?
+Do you feel as though you have to invest your own money in a real estate deal in order to ask your friends and family to chip in as investors?

 It’s a common worry for many of my mentoring clients.

 I mean seriously, how can you justify asking everyone else to invest in a property you’ve found when you don’t personally have two investment dimes to rub together?

 Let’s put your mind at ease now…

 The Real Estate Investing Dream